-\textbf{Impact of Climate Change:} While high temperatures can impact the mechanical components in the insulators that can lead to fatigue and failure, extreme cold conditions like polar vortex and winter storms can cause severe icing and snow depositions that can compromise the electrical function that can result in flash-overs and arcing across the insulators \cite{insulator_8}.
-The extreme cold that occurs during polar vortexes results in icing and snow deposition on the outdoor insulators can lead to increased risk of leakage, arcing and flashovers that can cause temporary and permanent damage to the insulators \cite{insulator_9}.
+\textbf{Impact of Extreme Temperature Operations:} While high temperatures can affect the mechanical components of insulators, which can lead to fatigue and failure, extreme cold conditions like polar vortices and winter storms can cause severe icing and snow deposition that can compromise their electrical function \cite{insulator_8}.
+Icing and snow deposition on outdoor insulators can lead to increased risk of leakage, arcing, and flashovers that can cause temporary and permanent damage to the insulators \cite{insulator_9}.

-Porcelain/ Ceramic insulators: Will have issues during extreme heat at the parts used for coupling to fixtures or conductors.
-These can have issues with degraded performance if resulting in a flashover or arcing due to snow or ice accumulation in extreme cold conditions during polar vortex and winter storms.
-Fig.~\ref{fig:ice_flashover} shows the snow deposition over insulators that has covered the entire surface of the insulator creating an easy path current leading to flashover \cite{insulator_8,insulator_9,insulator_10}.
+Porcelain/Ceramic Insulators: Extreme heat can cause issues with the parts used for coupling to fixtures or conductors.
+These insulators can also have issues with degraded performance, flashovers, or arcing due to snow or ice accumulation in extreme cold conditions during polar vortices and winter storms.
+In fig.~\ref{fig:ice_flashover}, ice has covered the entire surface of the insulator and created an easy path for current, leading to flashover \cite{insulator_8,insulator_9,insulator_10}.

-Polymeric/Silicone Rubber (SR) Insulators: The polymeric insulators are made form a polymer that has better dielectric properties than a ceramic insulator and so are more compact than ceramic insulators.
-However, the polymeric insulators undergo permanent failure during a flashover unlike the ceramic insulators.
-This results in a higher risk due to extreme cold and ice storms where the insulators have ice deposition on the surface that can trigger flashovers and permanent damage.
+Polymeric/Silicone Rubber (SR) Insulators: Polymeric insulating materials have better dielectric properties than ceramics, so polymeric insulators are more compact.
+However, unlike ceramic insulators, polymeric insulators are highly vulnerable to damage from flashovers.
+This results in a higher risk from extreme cold and ice storms, because ice deposition that triggers a flashover can cause permanent failure of the insulator.

-Cable Insulation: The cables and conductors in panels often have polymer based flexible insulation and these often tend to have failure modes in cases of extreme heat that usually occurs during heat domes.
-Figure~\ref{fig:cable_insulation} shows the insulation breakdown in cables and conductor insulation that usually results in failures resulting arc flash and equipment damage.
+Cable Insulation: Cables and conductors in panels often have polymer-based flexible insulation that can fail in extreme heat (e.g., during heat domes).
+Figure~\ref{fig:cable_insulation} shows how increased cable temperature can lead to insulation breakdown, in turn causing temperature to rise further.
+Cable insulation failure can result in arc flash and equipment damage.